-Mattel distributed customer kiosks for walk-up-and-play trials for the public in (non-Sears) stores.
-Each kiosk seems to have contained an Intellivision peripheral, model #3806, similar to a turbo charged Videoplexer, a "POPlexer", with the ability to read the intro headers from conventional Mattel releases and show the game title dynamically.
-This is unlike other kiosks where the menu or games were hardcoded.
+Mattel engineering developed "Point of Purchase Display" ("POP") units for in-store trials for the public in (non-Sears) stores.
+Each seems to have contained an Intellivision peripheral, model #3806, similar to a turbo charged Videoplexer, a "POPlexer", with the ability to read the intro headers from conventional Mattel releases and show a game title dynamically, unlike others where the menu or games were hardcoded.

 This was also termed "Kiosk Multiplexer"